Chacmultun means "mounds made of red stone" in Maya.

 Looking through the arched passageway under the staircase toward the ruined western extension to the palace.
 A still-intact doorframe with a bit of medial moulding is visible in the background, and frames the remains of a collapsed vault.

+This is our Maya friend Manuel, standing under the stairway arch.
 Manuel planned and accompanied us on our visit to Chacmultun.

 Manual and Marion worked together to organize this unforgetable day at the ruins.